 - Factory Reset

 You can reset your AirPods Max on all of your devices, not just the one that is causing problems.
-Repairing your Apple AirPods Max on other Bluetooth devices will take you longer.
+Repairing your Apple AirPods Max on other devices will take you longer.

 After rebooting, your AirPods Max should be repairable.

 Your iCloud account can be used to unpair the AirPods Max.

 The factory setting is achieved by holding down the Noise Control button, Digital Crown, and the Digital Crown for at least 15s.
 The status light will change from flashing amber into flashing white.